jtrussell/bedecked/index.md

 > ( Markdown ) &#65515; ( Presentation HTML )

-  By the way you don't have to use markdown, jade and vanilla HTML are fine too.
+  By the way you don't have to use markdown.
+Jade and vanilla HTML are fine too.

 ## Sold.
 Where can I get it?